naturalisticbrain/research-journal/research-journal/research/budapest.md

 ## Project Updates

-@02/2023—08/2023
-> YC, ZZ, RR, & SN initialized the project (02/2023)
->
-> This project has been submitted to SfN 2023 and will be presented as a poster in November 2023, Washington DC, USA.
+**This project has been submitted to SfN 2023 and will be presented as a poster in November 2023, Washington DC, USA.**

-@08/24/23
+### 08/28/2023 - 09/01/2023
+Didn't have time for this project this week.

+### 08/24/23
-> Met with SN; TODOs for the coming week:
+Met with SN; TODOs for the coming week:
-> - YC figure out previous RA rating data; if not useful, we need to collect new data.
+- YC figure out previous RA rating data; if not useful, we need to collect new data.
-> - YC figure out audio feature extraction
+- YC figure out audio feature extraction

+### 02/2023—08/2023
+YC, ZZ, RR, & SN initialized the project (02/2023)